 The Ministry of Transport also proposed to soon approve and submit to the National Assembly for consideration and decision on solutions to handle difficulties and obstacles of the BOT traffic project according to the proposal of the Ministry of Transport in Document No. 2451/TTr-BGTVT dated March 8, 2024, as a basis for investment research and upgrading the Thai Nguyen - Cho Moi section to a complete 4-lane scale.

-Specifically, the Ministry of Transport proposed that the Government consider and pay for the construction investment cost of about VND 2,287 billion and about VND 563 billion for operation, maintenance, interest, and profits during the operation phase from the State budget to terminate the BOT project to build the Thai Nguyen - Cho Moi route and renovate and upgrade National Highway 3, section Km75 - Km100, currently with a scale of 2 lanes.
+Specifically, the Ministry of Transport proposed that the Government consider and pay for the construction investment cost of about VND 2,287 billion and about VND 563 billion for operation, maintenance, interest, and profits during the operation phase from the State budget to terminate the BOT project to build the Thai Nguyen - Cho Moi route and renovate and upgrade National Highway 3, section Km 75 - Km 100, which currently has a scale of 2 lanes.

-In addition, the Ministry of Transport has allocated about VND 18,683 billion to invest in upgrading the Yen Bai - Lao Cai, Thai Nguyen - Cho Moi, Thai Binh - Hai Phong sections in priority group 1 to reach a complete 4-lane scale.
+In addition, the Ministry of Transport allocated about 18,683 billion VND to invest in upgrading the Yen Bai - Lao Cai, Thai Nguyen - Cho Moi, Thai Binh - Hai Phong sections in priority group 1 to reach a complete 4-lane scale.

 For the remaining 2-lane expressways, the Ministry of Transport will coordinate with localities to review and study additional investment in synchronous works serving exploitation; select appropriate traffic organization plans to improve exploitation efficiency and ensure traffic safety.

-“For public investment projects, the Ministry of Transport will study the service fee collection plan according to regulations; in cases where fees have not been collected, it is necessary to study appropriate traffic flow and regulation plans to ensure effective and safe exploitation.
-Investment and upgrading to full scale will be studied in the period of 2026 - 2030 when capital sources are balanced,” said the leader of the Ministry of Transport.
+“For public investment projects, the Ministry of Transport will study the plan to collect service fees according to regulations; in cases where fees have not been collected, it is necessary to study appropriate traffic diversion and regulation plans to ensure effective and safe exploitation.
+Investment and upgrading to full scale will be studied in the period 2026 - 2030 when capital sources are balanced,” said the leader of the Ministry of Transport.

 In the immediate future, the Ministry of Transport will direct investors to accelerate synchronous investment in Intelligent Transport Systems (ITS) and rest stops on highways to strictly control traffic on highways, serve the needs of traffic participants, improve capacity and efficiency of highway exploitation; install a vehicle load inspection system, and refuse service if a vehicle is found to exceed the prescribed load.

-According to Mr. Tran Chung, Chairman of the Road Construction Investors Association, setting priority criteria as proposed by the Ministry of Transport is consistent with the capital allocation capacity as well as actual exploitation needs.
-For upgrading the expressway divergences, capital plays a very important role, but it is not everything.
+According to Mr. Tran Chung, Chairman of the Road Construction Investors Association, setting out priority criteria as proposed by the Ministry of Transport is consistent with the capital allocation capacity as well as the actual exploitation needs.
+For upgrading the diverging expressways, capital plays a very important role, but it is not everything.

 Group 2: Investing in upgrading 3 expressways to meet transportation needs and exploit synchronously with adjacent expressway sections that have been exploited and are being invested in with a scale of 4 lanes including: Yen Bai - Lao Cai; Thai Nguyen - Cho Moi; Hai Phong - Thai Binh expressway.
 Total state capital demand is about 18,683 billion VND.